Amanda Carrington: Season five

 Close on the heels of Fallon Carrington's disappearance and presumed death in a plane crash, a young woman named Amanda Bedford appears in the penthouse of Alexis Colby, Fallon's mother, in "Amanda".
 Raised primarily by Alexis' cousin Rosalind Bedford, she is Alexis' daughter, come to Denver from England to give her mother support after Alexis' recent arrest and acquittal for the murder of Mark Jennings.

 As news of Alexis' "new" daughter spreads, ex-husband Blake takes a special interest, soon learning that Alexis had been pregnant when he had exiled her from Denver almost two decades earlier.
 Though Alexis insists that Amanda's father is a ski instructor with whom she was involved, it is eventually revealed that she is indeed Blake's daughter and that Alexis kept her hidden from him as revenge for being banished years before.

 Amanda is attracted to Alexis' fiancé Dex Dexter, and attempts to seduce him.
-When they find themselves snowed in together in a remote cabin, they give in to their feelings and make love.
+When they find themselves snowed in together in a remote cabin, they give in to their feelings and have sex.
 Immediately afterwards, Dex regrets his actions and announces that he and Alexis will marry.

 Sullen and depressed, Amanda is invited by Blake to a conference in Acapulco, where she meets the handsome Prince Michael of Moldavia.
 Alexis, who had known Michael's father King Galen years ago, encourages the relationship.
 Amanda learns that Michael is engaged to Elena, a Moldavian duchess, but he assures Amanda that it had been a loveless match.
 Michael proposes and Amanda, despite her lingering feelings for Dex, accepts.

 During their engagement, Amanda is almost kidnapped by Moldavian rebels but rescued by Dex.
 In the 15 May 1985 season finale "Royal Wedding", the rebels undertake a large-scale coup, interrupting the wedding in an attempt to kill Galen.
 Terrorists spray the chapel with gunfire, leaving the entire wedding party seemingly dead or dying on the floor.